 We work in “blocks” of one, two or three half-days rather intensively in a structured way.
 After such a unit, you will have insights to put into practice.
 We will meet again four to six weeks afterwards to evaluate and stabilize your progress and proceed with another block, according to the necessities.

-If you are looking for a therapist speaking other languages, you can use the database of the Federation of Swiss Psychologists; unfortuantely it doesn’t exist in English.
-Go to http://www.psychologie.ch/, click on „Sprachen“ and choose.
-If you are more familiar with French, go to that site http://www.psychologie.ch/, and choose under „Langues de travail“.
+If you are looking for a therapist speaking other languages aside from those I can offer, you can use the database of the Federation of Swiss Psychologists; unfortuantely it doesn’t exist in English.
+Go to http://www.psychologie.ch/, click on “Sprachen” and choose.
 (If it doesn’t work, just send me an email, and I’ll help you).

 No matter whether you already agree on having marriage counselling or (presently) only one of you – before we have joint sessions I like to see both spouses separately.
 This way, each one has the opportunity to explain his/her own view without having to take into consideration whether the other “approves” and censor accordingly.
 Content of these private sessions remains confidential.
 Thus it doesn’t make a difference who is first, as I don’t use information from the first session.
 Each one has a new start.